 DUI Attorney Philadelphia

 Driving Under the Influence (DUI) is a serious offense.
 In Pennsylvania, a DUI is a crime under the vehicle code.
-Even on a first offense, you can face jail time, loss of license, and severe financial consequences.
+Even on a first offense, you can face jail time, suspension or loss of license, and severe financial consequences.

 What Is a DUI?

 You can be charged for a DUI if, due to intoxication, you are incapable of driving safely, as defined in case law, or if you have a Blood Alcohol Content (BAC) of .08 or above.
-Additionally, you have to be “in actual physical control” of a vehicle, and the vehicle must be on a “public roadway.”
+Additionally, to be charged, you have to be “in actual physical control” of a vehicle, and the vehicle must be on a “public roadway.”

 Actual physical control means in a position to control the vehicle.
 So, if you are in the driver’s seat pulled off to the side of the road, but the keys are in your hand, you are in actual physical control of the vehicle, and can be charged with DUI if you are incapable of driving safely or have a BAC of 0.08 or above.